DeepCodeTech/Weather-App/README.md

 -	Search Weather by City: Easily search for current weather and a 5-day forecast for any city.
 -	Location-based Weather: Option to get weather details based on the user’s current location.
--	Favorites List: Save your favorite cities for quick weather updates.
 -	Responsive Design: Optimized for both desktop and mobile views for a seamless experience.
 -	Detailed Weather Info: Displays temperature, humidity, wind speed, and weather conditions.
 -	5-Day Forecast: View the forecast for the next five days, including temperature highs/lows and weather icons.